Configuring MCommunity Groups to Work With MiVideo Mediaspace

 7. You should now see your new group listed as a sub-account.
 Highlight this sub-account group name and copy it (not its URL) so you can easily add it to your Mediaspace SAML module

-1. Log in your Mediaspace admin and click the SAML module (one of the last menu items on left)
+1. Log in your KMS admin and click the Saml module

 2. Scroll down to the roleAttributes section.
 You may see the unmoderatedAdminRole config that was created by the ITS MiVideo team